 What is fixed line internet?

 Fixed line internet is cable internet or DSL internet that works over phone lines.
-It is different than fixed wireless internet because there is a wireline that is installed permanently to serve the location with internet.
+It is different from fixed wireless internet because there is a wireline that is installed permanently to serve the location with internet.
 Fixed wireless does not have any phone or cable lines.

 What does fixed internet mean?